HaimengBai/431slides/class_21/README.md

 ## Announcements after class:

 8. Good luck on Quiz 2!
 [Here is the Google Form](https://goo.gl/forms/b9kGFNcLoAlMEbgg1) for you to use to take it.
 See #2. above for more details.

+9. Reposted the [answer sketch to the Extra A Assignment](https://github.com/THOMASELOVE/431homework/blob/master/Extra_A/extra_A.pdf), with a complete answer for Question 3.